What Is a Pocket Listing and Why Would a Seller Use One?

 On average, the commission for real estate agents nationwide is about 5.8%, typically calculated as a percentage of a property’s sale price.

-Although a seller pays this (deducted from the proceeds at closing), the listing agent, who represents the seller, doesn’t keep it all.
-They typically split it with the buyer’s agent, and then each share a percentage with their sponsoring broker.
+Although the seller covers this cost, which is deducted from the proceeds at closing, the listing agent does not keep the entire amount.
+Typically, the listing agent shares it with the buyer’s agent, and both agents then share a portion with their respective sponsoring brokers.

 An agent who markets a property solely to their private network may have a better chance of keeping the full commission, but that also might compromise their ability to negotiate on a seller’s behalf.